 Many Wyoming residents have won mesothelioma lawsuits and settlements.
 Mesothelioma lawyers have secured millions of dollars for victims from negligent companies.
 This compensation can help patients pay for medical costs.
 It can also provide financial security for their loved ones.

 As a reference point, we have provided below a sampling of settlements achieved on behalf of Wyoming residents who were exposed to asbestos in the workplace.

-Note: Every case is different, and prior results do not guarantee a similar outcome.
-Contact a reputable Wyoming lawyer to understand how much compensation you may be eligible to receive.
+Note: Each lawsuit is different, and prior results do not guarantee a similar outcome in the future.
+Contact a reputable Wyoming mesothelioma lawyer to understand how much compensation you may be eligible to receive.

 Wyoming follows federal asbestos regulations and laws.
 The Wyoming Department of Environmental Quality (WDEQ) enforces these laws.
 The WDEQ visits projects to ensure compliance.
 There is a state-offered asbestos course to educate attendees on regulatory requirements.

 Owners and contractors must notify the WDEQ of any potential asbestos concerns.
 There are required forms for activities such as:

 - Asbestos disposal

 Violations of asbestos regulations may result in charges, fines and other legal actions.
 This can help protect the public from asbestos exposure and associated health risks.